haarsh85/Capstone/README.md

 <p>Note: Please import the project as :

 Import > General > Project from Folder</p>
-<br>Description: In this task, have created priority queue for cars to book a slot for charging, have created user and admin by reading the data from respective files.
-Have created metadata for the project and have created log files for all classes</br>
+<br>Description: In this task, have created thread pool for car charging taking users from a blocking queue for booking slots.
+Also created a thread for charging batteries from different energy sources</br>